How to “Square up” Paper Rush Seats

 Weave each strand in succession, one at a time.
 When you get to the end of a strand, clip it to the right side rail using a spring clamp!

-attach paper rush spring clamps
+Attach paper rush short ends with spring clamps temporarily.

 Once you have finished filling in the gussets or “squaring up” the rush chair seat, making the front rail the same length as the back rail, you can begin weaving around all four corners until you finish weaving the chair seat.